Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Application

-Our findings suggest that adjustments in physical activity for a subset of individuals alone do not yield a substantial reduction in hypertension risk at the population level.
-Alternative non-pharmacologic interventions may demonstrate greater efficacy in mitigating hypertension risk across specific subpopulations.
-This variance in response may be influenced by the interaction between multiple factors, such as sodium intake and physical activity.
+Our findings indicate that applying a uniform high level of physical activity across the entire population does not significantly reduce hypertension risk compared to tailoring activity levels to individual characteristics.
+Specifically, our results suggest that increased physical activity may benefit certain subgroups, whereas others do not derive additional benefits beyond 5 hours of weekly MVPA.
+For these subpopulations, alternative non-pharmacologic interventions may be more effective in mitigating hypertension risk.
 For instance, individuals with high sodium consumption may not benefit significantly from increased physical activity alone.
 In contrast, sodium intake reduction could potentially offer a more effective strategy for lowering hypertension risk.
 Another possible explanation is that much physical activity in the CHNS data comprised working, as opposed to leisure, activities.
-Published data suggest that occupational physical activity may not be as protective against hypertension \citep{huai2013physical}.
+Published data suggest that occupational physical activity may not be as protective against hypertension \cite{huai2013physical}.
 The complete pairwise comparison of all the comparisons is depicted in the appendix Figure \ref{fig:chns_valuediffsupp}.